telent/liminix/doc/user.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you are prepared to open the device and have a TTL serial adaptor
-or some kind to connect it to, you can probably flash it using U-Boot.
+of some kind to connect it to, you can probably flash it using U-Boot.
 This is quite hardware-specific: please refer to the Developer Manual.